Upcoming maintenance - Tuesday 29 and Wednesday 30 May

 The St Julian’s Crescent one-way system will be reversed, with traffic exiting via Beeches Lane.
 Access into St Julian’s Crescent will be via English Bridge, and all vehicles will need to wait to be escorted through the closure.
 A drawing of the proposed footway and carriageway work give more detail.

-A programme of enhancement works in Shrewsbury town centre will begin in March, including the upgrading of Pride Hill.
+A programme of enhancement works in Shrewsbury town centre will begin this spring, including the upgrading of Pride Hill.